code-423n4/2023-01-opensea/README.md

 - [Read our guidelines for more details](https://docs.code4rena.com/roles/wardens)
 - Starts January 06, 2023 20:00 UTC
 - Ends January 16, 2023 20:00 UTC

-- Wardens must have started their certification process by 48h from the end of the contest, i.e. by January 14, 2023 at 20:00 UTC.
+**IMPORTANT NOTE**: Unlike most public Code4rena contests, prior to receiving payment from this contest you MUST become a Certified Warden (successfully complete KYC and pass screening for OFAC sanctions).
+You do not have to complete this process before competing or submitting bugs.
+But you must have started this process by 48 hours from the end of the contest, i.e. by January 14, 2023 at 20:00 UTC in order to receive payment.

 ## C4udit / Publicly Known Issues